ymich9963/chainlist-truffle-4-5/README.md

 This box has been based from [pet-shop-box](https://github.com/truffle-box/pet-shop-box).#

 This project has code both for Truffle 4 and Truffle 5 due to the course being outdated.
+Any file with the "-new" suffix, was created with the updated version of the course, using Truffle 5.
+The rest of the files were created using the original version of the course, with Truffle 4.

+The file app.js uses downloaded truffle-contract.js, web3.js and bootstrap.js that were compatible with Truffle 4 at the time.
+The Truffle 5 compatible files also have a "-new" suffix.

+I will give instructions on how to install and use the smart contract using Ganache and MetaMask.
+By default it uses Truffle 4 unless you rename the files as explained below.

 ## Installation